Corona-IDE/lockdown/MIGRATION.md

 - Update package names from "com.coronaide.*" to "org.starchartlabs.*"
  - API package names were changed in v1.0.0 from "com.coronaide.*" to "org.starchartlabs.*".
 Classes and APIs are compatible aside from package names

+## 1.x.x to 2.x.x
+- Update from com.coronaide.* classes/APIs deprecated in 1.0.0